mymax9172/quasar-studio/README.md

 3. Change your directory to the Quasar directory
 4. `$ npm install`

-## Installation of Quasar Studio CLI (clone git repository)

-Quasar Studio CLI must be installed just once (and globally)

-1. `$ git clone ....`
-2. Change your directory to the Quasar directory
-3. `$ npm install`
-4. `$ npm link`

-From now on, call qstudio from any folder that contains a Quasar application to use the CLI

 ## Create your first Quasar Studio Web Application

 Once installed it is required to create the /framework folder.